tomjoht/learnapidoc/_docs/documenting_code/docapis_code_high_level_strategies.md

 published: false
 ---

-## high level strategies for documenting code
+## High level strategies for documenting code

 Start simple or more complex.
 Do you start with the simplest implementation and work your way progressively more complicated?*